mauckc/2D-Quantum-Free-Particle/README.md

      L  - Size of our 2D simulation space in program units

 ### Initial Wave Function Conditions

- phi - position space representation of the wavefunction chi - momentum space representation of the wavefunction
+### Data schema:

- ### data schema:
+     phi[2][2][N][N]  this stores the wavefunction in position space phi - position space representation of the wavefunction

-     phi[2][2][N][N]  this stores the wavefunction in position space chi[2][2][N][N]  this stores the wavefunction in fourier space
+     chi[2][2][N][N]  this stores the wavefunction in fourier space chi - momentum space representation of the wavefunction

      first row: [2] - Used for before and after partial differential equation solving step second row: [2] - Real and Imaginary parts of each wave function